Bioxodes positive Phase 2a stroke data show breakthrough potential of innovative therapeutic candidate BIOX-101

 These settings will be kept for 24h

-Bioxodes’ innovative pipeline includes a clinical-stage program for the prevention of thrombosis and neuroinflammation in patients with an intracerebral hemorrhage (ICH).
+Bioxodes’ innovative pipeline includes a clinical-stage program for the prevention of thrombosis and neuroinflammation in patients with intracerebral hemorrhage (ICH).
+Bioxodes is also preparing a Phase 2 trial with BIOX-101 in ischemic stroke.

 In parallel, Bioxodes is developing a pipeline of drug candidates with the objectives to treat chronic thrombo-inflammatory and inflammatory diseases.
-The goal is to leverage the activity of BIOX-101 against neutrophil activation and neutrophil extracellular trap (NET) formation.
+The goal is to leverage the activity of BIOX-101 against neutrophil activation and NETs formation.

 “Stroke is worldwide one of the main causes for mortality,” he says in this video.
 “We are really in need to find medication hear to try and improve their prognosis.”
 Professor Lemmens, the head of the stroke unit at the University Hospital Leuven (Belgium), was speaking at an investor event Bioxodes had organized in Zurich, in February 2024.